aishpant/site-source/content/blog/attr-doc.md

 [coccinelle](http://coccinelle.lip6.fr/:Coccinelle) to collect information about various parts that are needed to fill this.

-How can this be filled?
+How can this be filled in?

 1. The Date, KernelVersion can be extracted from the commit that introduced it.
    Date is the author commit date and KernelVersion is the first release version tag that contains the commit.
 2. The Contact person may perhaps be the module author but could also be a subsystem specific mailing list (mm, rtc, usb).
 3. The full attribute path and the description are the hard parts to fill.
-   Description can be in a commit message or documented along with the driver (but not in the ABI).
+The Description can be in a commit message or documented along with the driver (but not in the ABI).
 Some hints can be in the code surrounding the attribute declaration.
-Or in the description of the field ut might map to in a structure.
+Or in the description of the field that it might map to in a structure.
-4. The attribute path i.e. What, is equally harder.
-The official path for attributes varies in every subsystem.
+4. The official path for attributes, the field What, varies in every subsystem.
    Some prefer a class path or a bus path or a devices one.
 There are only a few ways to create a class device attribute (by declaring a struct class or using class\_create()).
 Again, coccinelle should be helpful here.

 Want to know more?